Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 What a skill actually is

-The agent reads skills into context when they are relevant to the current task.
-It decides which skills to load based on the description field in the frontmatter — this is how it knows whether a skill applies.
-A skill for 'deploy a Next.js app to Vercel' will be loaded when you ask about Vercel deployments; it won't load for unrelated tasks.
+The agent reads skills into context when they are relevant.
+It decides which skills to load based on the description field in the frontmatter.
+A skill for 'deploy a Next.js app to Vercel' loads when you ask about Vercel deployments and stays out of context for unrelated tasks.
+Skills can also include executable code (Python, JavaScript, bash) that runs inside the agent's Docker sandbox — functioning as mini-programs the agent can invoke when the natural language instructions call for it.

 The skill file format